renatalantos/Embrace-support-group/README.md

   * Huawei P30 Pro
   * Samsung Galaxy S5

   The site looked the way it was intended on almost all devices.
 However, the Ipad does not display the main images.
    Apparently that could do with the IOS system or Safari, I couldn't resolve this issue, however, in Google Developer tools everything looks as meant.

+  I also found while testing the responsive layoutin Google Developer tools, that the smaller the device screen size, the better the header looks.

   ## Features

   All features are working as intended.
 Contact form asks for relevant information if not given.
   Radio buttons allow user to select one option at the time.

-# Bugs, issues
+## Bugs, Issues

 * Hamburger menu

 I tried to insert a hamburger menu for mobile view using Javascript following the [https://www.w3schools.com/howto/howto_js_mobile_navbar.asp](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) link, however, the opened link tabs stayed open after being clicked on, and occupied too much space on the screen, so I reverted to using the header links.

 * Gap on the side of main images in large desktop view

 This is due to the actual width of the images, which is 1500px and the screen width is wider than that.
-I considered resizing the images to a larger resolution but I foun
+I considered resizing the images but I found that it affects the image quality, so I left it the way it is.

 * Header occupied a large portion of the screen in mobile view